 The Zolp Scholarship is for any Catholic student whose last name is Zolp, who also happens to attend Loyola University Chicago.

 Don’t go getting any bright ideas about changing your identity, either.
-To claim this scholarship, you’ll need to pony up a copy of your birth certificate AND a baptismal or confirmation certificate confirming your last name and your status as a Catholic.
+To claim this scholarship, you’ll need a copy of your birth certificate and a baptismal or confirmation certificate confirming your last name and your status as a Catholic.

 Hey … remember what we told you at the start of this article?

-You really don’t need to be a mathalete or a jock to get college money.
-We hate to say we told you so … but we totally did.
+We said you don’t need to be a mathlete or a jock to get college money.
+Would we ever steer you wrong?

 Looking for less-niche scholarship opportunities?
 You can search for state-specific scholarships at our database.